Edenwize/Computer-Setup_Kiosk/README.md

 # Computer Kiosk Setup

-Scripts to automate settings, install Program-Manager, it's Programs, and Extract/Compress them.

-## Explanation

 Many Computer Kiosks reset daily (i.e. lab computers) but allow some customization.
 These scripts require PowerShell to run.
+These scripts automate: setting certain settings, unpacking an archive, and Extract/Compress all of this to upload to cloud storage.

-The easy way for me to start PowerShell is by typing in the search box (*Type here to search*):
+To start PowerShell typing in the search box (*Type here to search*):

     # conhost powershell  # or
     terminal